Neelectric/BioLlama/manual.md

 b_start = 10 # from which point in the benchmark shall we start sampling questions, 10 recommended as questions 0-10 is where few-shot examples are from num_questions = 1000 # how many questions to sample, 1000 is standard

-These variables dictate how an experiment is run. a call to inference.py is then made, which takes care of running a benchmark as specified.
+These variables dictate how an experiment is run.
+A call to inference.py is then made, which takes care of running a benchmark as specified.
+There are essentially two model types: Llama-2, and BioLlama.
+Both have different backends. inference.py makes a call to llm.py, where the correct backend is identified and handled.
+If the model type is Llama-2, the exllama library with its optimized CUDA kernels handles the creation of a model object and the model inference itself.
+The relevant files are in /src/.
+If the model type is BioLlama, my custom BioLlama class in biollama.py handles the creation of a model object and model inference in a tight interplay with HuggingFace's Transformers library.
+After the respective backend returns the model outputs, these are saved by inference.py to a JSON file in /output/, named after the model and benchmark config (optionally also if it was zero-shot and if it was a finetuned model). main.py then uses exact_match.py or llm-as-a-judge.py to mark these outputs, and writes to the README if it was a properly sized training run (if less than 100 questions were involved in benchmarking, this is treated as a sanity test/debugging run and not recorded).

+Note that this code was designed without the intention of thorough reuse by other people.
+If there are persistent issues, feel free to contact me at Neel.R@web.de, but I cannot make guarantees that any of this will work elsewhere/will not brick your computer.